mosajjal/dnsmonster/README.md

 ```

 - without `libpcap`:
-`dnsmonster` only uses one function from `libpcap`, and that is converting the `tcpdump`-style filters into BPF bytecode.
+`dnsmonster` only uses one function from `libpcap`, and that's converting the `tcpdump`-style filters into BPF bytecode.
 If you can live with no BPF support, you can build `dnsmonster` without `libpcap`.
 Note that for any other platform, the packet capture falls back to `libpcap` so it becomes a hard dependency (*BSD, Windows, Darwin)

 ```sh
 git clone https://github.com/mosajjal/dnsmonster --depth 1 /tmp/dnsmonster